markcmurphy/devdocs-portal/Coupons.md

 ...
 ```
 ## Promotions Coupon (V3)
 Coupons can also be created via the Promotions API (Beta).
 These Coupons can be used to offer discounts if shoppers meet specific conditions.
-The conditions available are the same as those that can be
+The conditions available are the same as those that can be set with
 [Automatic Promotions](https://support.bigcommerce.com/s/article/Automatic-Promotions) (Beta).

 **Limitations**
 * Cannot be restricted by location
 * Cannot be restricted by shipping method
 * You cannot exclude them from being used with Automatic Promotions